rl1987/trickster.dev/tricksterblog/content/post/experimenting-with-dall-e.md

 [Screenshot 16](/2022-08-30_14.28.13.png)
 [Screenshot 17](/2022-08-30_14.29.29.png)

-We can also spot some distored faces here, but generally we're getting what we are asking for.
+We can also spot some distorted faces here, but generally we're getting what we asked for.

 DALL-E can also be used to modify existing images.
 Let us try that.
 We can upload a random picture from Flickr, crop it to square, mark the part we want to modify and write a prompt